 If you want to watch region-blocked content on YouTube, a proxy server is fine.
 However, if you want to do just about anything else, then it is far better to have a VPN that encrypts all of your web traffic in addition to making it appear as if you are browsing from somewhere else.
 This protects your sensitive data far better, leaving you less vulnerable to prying eyes and hackers.

 With their penchant for sharing data, should one of the government agencies get their hands on your personal data, you can be certain that all of the rest will soon have it too.
 This isn’t the best state of affairs for someone trying to maintain a low profile.

 Betternet may be an acceptable choice if the price is your concern above all else.
 Just be aware that you won’t have access to all features or even all servers unless you pay for a premium membership.
-You’re going to see a lot of ads with this service, so if that is a turn-off for you, then seeking one of the best reviewed VPNs may be a good idea.
+You’re going to see a lot of ads with this service, so if that is a turn-off for you, then seeking one of the best VPNs for Canada may be a good idea.

 Security and Encryption

 The best VPNs openly brag about their security and encryption protocols, but not Betternet.
 They really make you search to figure out what, if any, VPN protocols are used and what kind of encryption users can rely upon.